hjanime/SPADEVizR/README.md

 <img src="README.figures/biplot-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="distogram_viewer_function"/> XX Distogram Viewer
+## <a name="distogram_viewer_function"/> 6.10 Distogram viewer

-The `distogramViewer` function displays markers co-expression based on the pearson correlation.
+The `distogramViewer()` function displays markers co-expression based on the pearson correlation.
 This function allows to filter marker medians expressions by clusters, samples and markers using the `clusters`, `samples` and `markers` parameters.

 For instance, a distogram can be shown filtered by the selected sample, clusters and markers using the following command: